Staying at home and abusive relationships

 It might also be helpful to join online discussion forums.
 These could be ones aimed at people in abusive relationships, such as this one run by the charity Women’s Aid.
 Or they could be on completely different topics, for example, music, local action to help people affected by the Coronavirus, or other interests you may have.

-We should also continue with our usual methods of keeping ourselves and our children safe, where these are still possible.
+We should also continue with our usual methods of keeping ourselves and our children safe, where these methods are still possible.

 It may also be helpful to: